MechanicalRabbit/DataKnots.jl/doc/src/reference.md

     =#

-When the `MaxSalary` pipeline is invoked, it sees employee data having an *origin* relative to each department.
+When the `MaxSalary` pipeline is invoked, it sees employee data having a *source* relative to each department.
 This is what we mean by DataKnots being context-aware.
 In the `DeptStats` pipeline, after each `MaxSalary` is computed, the results are integrated to provide output of the `DeptStats` pipeline.